Ganiel Krishnan: Mutya ng Pilipinas 2016

-She was crowned as Mutya ng Pilipinas Asia-Pacific 2016 during its coronation night held at the Newport Performing Arts Theater, Resorts World Manila, Pasay on July 30, 2016.
+She was crowned as Mutya ng Pilipinas Asia-Pacific 2016 during its coronation night held at Newport Performing Arts Theater, Resorts World Manila, Pasay on July 30, 2016.

 Aside from the title, Krishnan was also awarded the Darling of the Press, Best in Talent, Mutya ng Sheridan Beach Resort, Mutya ng Rain or Shine, Hannah's Best in Swimsuit, Mutya ng Hotel 101, Mutya ng Camera Club of the Philippines and Mutya ng Inglot special awards.

 Miss Asia Pacific International 2016

-She represented the Philippines in the Miss Asia Pacific International 2016 in Puerto Princesa City, Philippines and finished 2nd Runner-Up.
+She represented the Philippines in the Miss Asia Pacific International 2016 in Puerto Princesa, Palawan where she finished 2nd Runner-Up.

 Miss World Philippines 2021

-In May 2021, she was confirmed as an official candidate for the Miss World Philippines 2021 pageant that will take place on August 8, but later postponed.
+In May 2021, she was confirmed as an official candidate for the Miss World Philippines 2021 pageant set for August 8, but later postponed.

-On October 4, she was crowned as the 2nd princess of the said pageant.
-A day after, she give up her title as 2nd princess.
-Krishnan decided to focus on her profession as a media personnel.

-Janelle Lewis of Angeles City, Pampanga assumed her title as 2nd princess of Miss World Philippines 2021.
+On October 4, she was crowned as 2nd princess of the said pageant.
+A day after, she gave up her title as to focus on her media career.
+Janelle Lewis of Angeles City, Pampanga subsequently assumed her title as 2nd princess of Miss World Philippines 2021.